Troubleshooting¶

 list (alias l)

-# overwrite variable
+# overwrite a variable

 set annotations = <something>

-# call function, eg.:
+# call a function, e.g.:

 call r.Client.Status().Update(ctx, &cr)